We may earn money or products from the companies mentioned in this post.

 1. Become a to-do list user

 My mom was always a list maker when I was growing up.
 I remember her lists that she had for everything.
-I was never a huge list maker but I know understand the power of them.
+I was never a huge list maker but I now understand the power of them.

-This year I have done monthly to-do lists and even weekly lists for awhile and now I’m experimenting with daily checklists.
-I’m still refining my perfect system but what I do know is that I get a lot more done now that I’m using to do lists more frequently.
+This year I have done monthly to-do lists and even weekly lists for a while and now I’m experimenting with daily checklists.
+I’m still refining my perfect system but what I do know is that I get a lot more done now that I’m using to-do lists more frequently.

 - Do the dishes daily and wipe down counters